Zinaida Serebriakova: Early life and education

 Zinaida Yevgenyevna Lansere was born on on the estate of Neskuchnoye near Kharkov in the Russian Empire.
 Her father, Yevgeny Aleksandrovich Lansere (1848–1886), was a sculptor.
 Her mother, Yekaterina Lansere, was a painter and came from the artistic Benois family.
 Her grandfather, Nicholas Benois, was a prominent architect, chairman of the Society of Architects and member of the Russian Academy of Science.
 Her uncle, Alexandre Benois, was a painter, founder of the Mir iskusstva art group.
 One of Zinaida's brothers, Nikolay Lanceray, was an architect, and her other brother, Yevgeny Lanceray, had an important place in Russian and Soviet art as a master of monumental painting and graphic art.
 The English actor and writer Peter Ustinov was also related to her.

-After her father's death, her mother took Zinaida and the other children to the Benois household in Saint Petersburg.
+Her father died in 1886.
+Following this, Zinaida's mother took her and the rest of the children to the Benois household in Saint Petersburg.
 There they all grew accustomed to the presence of painters, musicians and other artistic figures.
 In 1900, Zinaida graduated from a women's gymnasium.
-In 1901, at the age of 17, she entered the art school founded by Princess Maria Tenisheva and studied with Ilya Repin.
-From 1902 to 1903, she lived in Italy, and then studied at the studio of Osip Braz in Saint Petersburg from 1903 to 1905.
+In 1901, at the age of 17, she entered the art school founded by Princess Maria Tenisheva, where she studied with Ilya Repin.
+From 1902 to 1903, she lived in Italy, and from 1903 to 1905, she studied at the studio of Osip Braz in Saint Petersburg.
 Following her marriage to Boris Serebriakov, she studied at the Académie de la Grande Chaumière in Paris from 1905 to 1906.
-After returning to Saint Petersburg, she joined Mir iskusstva.
+During this time, she studied the works of Antoine Watteau, Jean-Honoré Fragonard, and the Impressionists.
+After returning to Saint Petersburg, she joined Mir iskusstva in 1906.